 Best of Wholehearted

 As regular readers of our site will know, we are big fans of dog food recipes with a strong focus on Salmon.
-It will therefore not come as a surprise that Wholehearted’s Salmon and Pea recipe is one of our favorites.
+Therefore, it will not come as a surprise that Wholehearted’s Salmon and Pea recipe is one of our favorites.

 Lamb & Carrot Recipe Review

-Wholehearted has a very large canned dog food range when compared to some of its competitors which made it difficult to narrow down a winner.
+Wholehearted has a vast canned dog food range when compared to some of its competitors, which made it difficult to narrow down a winner.
 However, we took a shine to their Lamb & Carrot recipe thanks to its great ingredient list and satisfactory nutritional profile.

-The recipe uses a mix of Lamb and Lamb Liver to provide a very satisfactory proportion of protein and fat which is above average.
-In addition, the Lamb Liver can provide vitamins and minerals that ordinary meat cuts lack.
+The recipe uses a mix of Lamb and Lamb Liver to provide a very satisfactory proportion of protein and fat, which is above average.
+In addition, the Lamb Liver can provide vitamins and minerals than ordinary meat cuts lack.

 The formula also includes small portions of Potato Starch, Carrots, and Green Beans.
 These vegetable ingredients provide a modest portion of carbohydrates and some fiber.
 While we would normally frown upon the use of Potato Starch in dog food, the portion size and its purpose here, as a thickening agent, minimize our concern.